7 best theme parks in Europe

 There’s something for everyone at the park, and adrenaline junkies are sure to be satisfied with rides like Blue Fire Megacoaster, which takes you from 0 to 100 km/h in just 2,5 seconds, and Alpenexpress Coastiality, a roller coaster which has you wearing a VR headset whilst you ride.
 Experience a virtual reality world that perfectly matches the roller coaster movements!

 It’s not all about European countries though: the park also features areas such as Adventure Land, where you can enjoy a lake adventure or simply take in the beautiful nature; and Grimm’s Enchanted Forest, where you can jump into some of your favourite Brothers Grimm fairy tales, such as Hansel and Gretel.
-With summer day pass prices starting from 44,50 euros, it's easiest to buy your tickets online.
-Be sure to check out the opening times before you go.

 3. Phantasialand, Germany